 However, regardless of income, individuals are always allowed to make non-deductible Traditional IRA contributions.
 Meaning, you’re not getting any tax deductions for contributing to a pre-tax IRA, but you’re still getting funds into an account that grows tax-deferred (pre-tax IRA).
 Now, you could keep funds in the non-deductible IRA, OR you can complete a Roth conversion and transfer those funds into a Roth IRA.
 If you complete the Roth conversion immediately after contributing, there won’t be any tax consequences since the funds haven’t had time to grow and haven’t been invested.
 Once the funds are converted into the Roth IRA, they can be invested tax-free as opposed to tax-deferred!

 Before using Roth conversions in this manner, it’s essential to be aware of potential pitfalls.
 The main concern is whether you own any other pre-tax IRA’s.
 If so, the pro-rata rule is employed to determine how much of the conversion is “taxable” since the IRS will group all the pre-tax IRA assets into one when calculating tax consequences.
 For example, imagine you have a Rollover IRA with $100,000, and you’ve opened a traditional IRA to employ the backdoor Roth IRA strategy.
 When using a Roth conversion on the traditional IRA assets, you’re still exposing part of the $100,000 to tax liability since it’s included per the pro-rata rule.
+For example, if you tried to convert $5,000 of the $100,000 then only $250 would be converted tax-free, or 5%.
 The key is to ensure there aren’t any other pre-tax IRA’s to avoid any unexpected taxes.

 Maxing out Marginal Tax Brackets